Resources for Families

 Resources for Parents

-Student Parent Initiative – This fall the Margaret Cunningham Women’s Center will be hosting Student Parent Open Forums to learn specifically how they can serve student parents and connect them with the relevant social, academic, and child care resources.
-Please contact Katie Garcia at Katie.firstname.lastname@example.org for more information about upcoming events.
+Student Parent Initiative – The Margaret Cunningham Women’s Center serves student parents and connects them with the relevant social, academic, and child care resources.

-Moms Like Me – Moms like me is a website that can help you connect with other moms in Nashville.
+Music City Moms – Music City Moms is a website that can help you connect with other moms in Nashville.
 You can join discussions on various topics including where to find kid-friendly events, how to handle discipline issues, helping your child in school, and many more.

 MOMS Club – Moms Offering Moms Support (MOMS) is a support group for at-home mothers.
 You can join a local chapter in the Nashville area to meet other moms.

-Cheekwood-Art Activities – Cheekwood has several different art classes available for a fee.
+Cheekwood – Cheekwood has several different art classes available for a fee.
 Examples include drawing, clay, and making birdhouses.
-You must register for these classes on the website.
-They also have a weekly Tuesdays for Tots program.
-These weekly programs focus on different art topics, and you do not have to register to attend.
-Just stop by between 10:00 am and 12:00 pm on Tuesday.
+You may register for these classes on the website.

 Nashville Parks and Recreation – Parks around Nashville often schedule events designed for children, such as art, nature and craft events.